 Reno is known for its jam-packed events calendar.
 Professional kayakers take to the Truckee River during the Reno River Festival, which kicks off the summer events season, May 9-10.
 The Great Eldorado BBQ, Brews and Blues Festival will be grilling and cranking up tunes in downtown, June 12-13, and the Reno Rodeo brings 10 days of rodeo action to the Reno-Sparks Livestock Events Center from June 18-27.
 Every third Saturday of the month, enjoy the Reno Wine Walk along the Riverwalk District where you can stroll, sip and shop your way through downtown.

 Reno’s arts scene is growing with murals and art pieces located throughout downtown and Midtown.
-The Reno Playa Art Park holds wonders from Burning Man and City Plaza is also home to two former Burning Man pieces – Believe and Space Whale.
+Located along the Truckee River, City Plaza is also home to two former Burning Man pieces – BELIEVE and Space Whale.
 The Nevada Museum of Art has permanent and rotating collections from world-renowned artists for you to see.
 If cars are more your speed, the National Automobile Museum showcases more than 200 eye-popping cars and authentic street scenes.
 Take a walk through downtown and Midtown to see more than 100 murals painted by local, national and international artists.

 Reno Tahoe provides multiple options for getting around town, such as: